microchip-pic-avr-examples/dspic33ck-power-automotive-4kw-psfb/.mchp_private/doxygen/config/markdown-files/Parallel Operation.md

 V_{ref'} = V_{ref PBV} - (I_{out} \times R_{droop})
 $$

 I<sub>out</sub> is the average output current for that power module.
-The new V<sub>ref</sub> setpoint causes the State machine to jump back into the Soft Start state, where it slowly ramps down the Vref.
+The new V<sub>ref</sub> setpoint causes the State machine to jump back into the Soft Start state, where it slowly ramps down the V<sub>ref</sub>.

 ## How to operate in Droop Mode
 ### Preparing DP-PIMs